 How can I create a liquid syllabus?

 There are a variety of tools you can harness to develop a liquid syllabus.
 Like Pacansky-Brock, you could use a free website builder like Google Sites to get started.
 Or, if you feel comfortable using WordPress, you could also build your own site with UWGB domains.
 You can even use the Syllabus page right in Canvas.
-If you’d like to try making a liquid syllabus but aren’t quite sure where to start, CATL has developed a template in Canvas which is undergoing a pilot for Fall 2021.
-To learn more about the template or register to be a part of the pilot, please see this blog post.
+If you’d like to try making a liquid syllabus but aren’t quite sure where to start, CATL has developed a template in Canvas which you can have imported into a course by emailing CATL your course URL(s).
 No matter which tool you choose, keep in mind accessibility and ease of access for students.

 Do you have other ideas or suggestions for how to reinvent the syllabus?
 Share with us how you are transforming your syllabi by dropping a comment below or sending us an email at email@example.com!
 We’d love to hear from you.